 “Anabaptist” is a Greek word meaning “rebaptizer.”
 Because the early Anabaptists didn’t consider infant baptism to be a valid baptism, they baptized any new members who had only been baptized as an infant, unless these Christians had already been baptized because their own choice to serve God.
 They didn’t believe that babies can have faith in God or choose to put on Christ through repentance and baptism.
 The state churches scoffingly called them “rebaptizers,” and the name stuck, even though not many Anabaptists today have been baptized twice.

 I said that Anabaptism is the belief that the New Testament is our rule of life.
 Dean Taylor, in an Anabaptist Perspectives episode, also suggests that Anabaptism is a hermeneutic (a way of reading Scripture).
 Anabaptists have turned to Jesus’ example and commands as the center of their faith.
-We interpret the New Testament in light of what he taught, rather than interpreting the Scriptures through a theology built on Paul’s letters.
-And why wouldn’t we prefer Christ’s teachings?
+We interpret the New Testament in light of what he taught, rather than interpreting the Scriptures through a theology built on reading Paul’s letters outside of their context.
+And why wouldn’t we center our lives on Christ’s teachings?
 If the Son of God came to visit us, wouldn’t we hang onto every word he said?
-In fact, when we look at Scripture through the lens of Jesus, it all makes much more sense as a cohesive whole.
+In fact, when we look at Scripture through the lens of Jesus, it all makes much more sense as a cohesive whole, and we find that we don’t need to reinterpret the rest of the Bible in order to fit our preconceived notions.

-David Bercot has characterized the essence of the pre-Nicene church and of the Anabaptist faith as “an obedient love–faith relationship” with God.1See the home page of thehistoricfaith.com and the courses on that site (which are well worth signing up for!)
+David Bercot has characterized the essence of the pre-Nicene church and of the Anabaptist faith as “an obedient love–faith relationship” with God.
+(See the thehistoricfaith.com and the courses on that site).
 I think that’s an accurate characterization, though not the only possible characterization, of the faith that Jesus and his apostles taught.

 One of the most defining beliefs of Anabaptists is nonresistance, the practice of returning good for evil.
 Anabaptists were heavily persecuted in their early years, but they did not take up arms against their persecutors; instead, they blessed them.
 Anabaptists also believed in the doctrine of the two kingdoms, staying separate from earthly governments.
 Today, Anabaptists typically do not serve in the military and instead endeavor to support their local communities and the needy throughout the world.